apurba2099/My-News-App/README.md

 ## FAQ

 ### Q: How do I fetch the latest news?
-A: The website fetches news through the [Guardian API](https://content.guardianapis.com/search?), and it updates the articles dynamically on the homepage.
+A: The website fetches news through the [theguardian.com](https://open-platform.theguardian.com/), and it updates the articles dynamically on the homepage.

 ### Q: Can I use this project in my own app?
 A: Yes, feel free to fork the repository and integrate the Guardian API in your own projects.
 Remember to use your own API key.